strimzi/strimzi-kafka-oauth/README.md

 You may also want to configure some other things.
 You may want to set a logical cluster name so you can target it with authorization rules:
 - `strimzi.authorization.kafka.cluster.name` (e.g.: "dev-cluster" - a logical name of the cluster which can be targeted with authorization services resource definitions, and permission policies)

-You can integrate KeycloakRBACAuthorizer with SimpleAclAuthorizer:
+You can integrate KeycloakRBACAuthorizer with AclAuthorizer or StandardAuthorizer (in KRaft mode):
 - `strimzi.authorization.delegate.to.kafka.acl` (e.g.: "true" - if enabled, then when action is not granted based on Keycloak Authorization Services grant it is delegated to SimpleACLAuthorizer which can still grant it.)

 If you turn on authorization support in Kafka brokers, you need to properly set `super.users` property.